 DOC9.1.1 Black Start

-This Distribution Operating Code DOC9 covers the requirements for the implementation of Black Start recovery procedures following a Total Shutdown or Partial Shutdown of the Total System as recognised by NGC.
-The Black Start procedure provides for the recovery of the Total System in the shortest possible time taking into account Power Station capabilities and the operational constraints of the Total System, in accordance with the Grid Code and the requirements of NGC.
+This Distribution Operating Code DOC9 covers the requirements for the implementation of Black Start recovery procedures following a Total Shutdown or Partial Shutdown of the Total System as recognised by NGESO.
+The Black Start procedure provides for the recovery of the Total System in the shortest possible time taking into account Power Station capabilities and the operational constraints of the Total System, in accordance with the Grid Code and the requirements of NGESO.

 DOC9.1.2 Re-synchronising Islands